chiefs of Virginia's state-recognized tribes with Gov. McDonnell (November 2012)

 Members of recognized tribes can use their tribal identification cards when they go to the polls to vote, as well as the other forms of identification that all voters can use.6

 Virginia provides special fishing and fishing rights to members of recognized tribes.
-A person who "habitually" resides on a reservation or a member of one of the state-recognized tribes who resides in the Commonwealth does not have to obtain a state hunting or freshwater fishing license from the Virginia Department of Game and Inland Fisheries.
+A person who "habitually" resides on a reservation or a member of one of the state-recognized tribes who resides in the Commonwealth does not have to obtain a state hunting or freshwater fishing license from the Virginia Department of Wildlife Resources.

-The fishing license exemption is limited to freswater streams managed by the Department of Game and Inland Fisheries.
-Saltwater fishing licenses are issued by the Virginia Marine Resources Commission, for fishing in the state's three mile zone in the Atlantic Ocean, the Chesapeake Bay, and the downstream portion of tidal rivers.
+The fishing license exemption is limited to freshwater streams managed by the Department of Wildlife Resources.
+Saltwater fishing licenses are issued by the Virginia Marine Resources Commission for fishing in the state's three mile zone in the Atlantic Ocean, the Chesapeake Bay, and the downstream portion of tidal rivers.

 The Mattaponi and Pamunkey reservations are on freshwater sections of the Pamunkey and Mattaponi rivers, upstream of the Route 33 bridges at West Point that the two state agencies use to define saltwater vs. freshwater.
-Native American residents on the two state-recognized reservations do not need licenses to fish in the rivers where they live, and the Conservation Police Officers of the Virginia Department of Game and Inland Fisheries must be trained on fishing rights of reservation residents in the Mattaponi and Pamunkey rivers.7
+Native American residents on the two state-recognized reservations do not need licenses to fish in the rivers where they live, and the Conservation Police Officers of the Virginia Department of Wildlife Resources must be trained on fishing rights of reservation residents in the Mattaponi and Pamunkey rivers.7

 the state agencies that issue fishing licenses define the Route 33 bridges as the boundary for freshwater and saltwater licenses